uktamovdilshod/apache-virtual-host-generator/README.md

 # apache-virtual-host-generator
-Python script to generate apache2 vhost, site directories, and hosts entry to work with virtual local domains
+Python script to generate apache2 vhost, site directories, and hosts entry to work with virtual local domains<br><br>
+This python script is for Ubuntu